 Finally, the pastor said, "On occasion even the Lord disregarded the fourth commandment to meet human need; surely we can do the same."
-In response, one elderly member of the council rose to his feet and declared, "I have always been troubled, Pastor, by some-
+In response, one elderly member of the council rose to his feet and declared, "I have always been troubled, Pastor, by something I have never yet dared to say publicly.

-David Thiele is head of the religion department at Sonoma Adventist College in Papua New Guinea.
-A graduate of thing I have never yet dared to say publicly.
 Now I must say it.
 I have always had the feeling that our Lord Jesus was just a bit of a liberal."